 At the end of a course, the materials remain available in the self-paced area.
 The only difference is that you can no longer contribute to the discussion forum, participate in the weekly assignments and final exam, or earn a record of achievement.
+The system access could be disabled too.
 You can still earn a confirmation of participation.

 To report a problem with your registration, click the Helpdesk button on the right-hand side of your browser window and describe your problem.

 Unfortunately, we cannot extend the deadlines for completing the weekly assignment or final exam.
 If you're unable to complete the weekly assignment within the course week, you will need to earn more points in the following weeks to reach the total number of points necessary for a record of achievement.
 For more information please read the Record of Achievement Guidelines.

 You are welcome to participate in just those areas of the course that cover your own interests and requirements.
 There is no obligation to complete the weekly assignments and earn a record of achievement.
 However, we do welcome every active contribution to the discussion forum.